Contributed Data Set Policy

 • Sample data sets as available.

 After approval and negotiation of details and timescale, the data will be delivered either electronically (for example using ftp), or by hard media such as hard drives or DVDs.
-Electronic transfer is the preferable method.
+Electronic transfer is the preferable method if data volumes permit.

 Data may be compressed and packaged with standard compression algorithms or utilities (zip, gzip, tar, etc).
 Generally, KOA will not accept data deliveries that use customized compression or packaging algorithms.